-The best way that I have found to do this is to use a subscription link.
+The best way that we have found to do this is by using a subscription link.
 All you need to do is add the text below to the end of any YouTube Channel, and it automatically will route users to a page that requests them to subscribe before ever even watching the full video:

 Subscription Text: ?sub_confirmation=1